bayreuth-politics/CI23/docs/R/RMarkdown.markdown

 [Extended Markdown Code](https://raw.githubusercontent.com/bayreuth-politics/CI23/main/docs/R/R_Markdown_Example.Rmd){: .btn .btn-blue }
 [Extended PDF Output](https://raw.githubusercontent.com/bayreuth-politics/CI23/main/docs/R/R_Markdown_Example.pdf){: .btn .btn-red }

-__For MAC users: You have two options to load the file: 1.
-Find the *full* path of the csv file.
+__For MAC users: You have two options to load the file: First, find the *full* path of the csv file.
 Second, copy the output of getwd() - this is your current working directory - and paste the csv file to this directory.
 Do let me know if you encounter any problems.__